Language selection

 2.5 Encouraging partnerships between academia and civil society

-To this end, we continue to encourage universities and other research groups to develop new partnerships with civil society organizations as part of their proposals.
+We encourage universities and other research groups to develop partnerships with civil society organizations as part of their proposals.
 For example, universities could collaborate with public education groups, or advocacy associations could partner with research groups.
 During the assessment process, additional points will be allocated to proposals that put forward plans for such partnerships.

 2.6 Work previously done under the program